Podenco Canario

 The Podenco Canario is a Spanish breed of warren hound from the Canary Islands.
 It is used principally for hunting rabbit, but may also be used to hunt other small or larger game.

 It is morphologically similar to other warren hounds of Iberia and the Mediterranean region, some of which area also named podenco or podengo; among these are the Podenco Andaluz, the Podenco Ibicenco or Ca Eivissenc, and the Podenco Valenciano.

 History

 The Podenco Canario is found on all of the Canary Islands.
 The legend is that it had descended from ancient dogs brought to the islands in antiquity from North Africa by the earliest human settlers and isolated there.
 However, recent genetics studies have concluded that the Podenco is a type of dog more closely related to, and no more primitive than, the rest of the European hunting breeds.

 A study in 2019 of genetic distance between Mediterranean warren hound breeds found three distinct clusters: the four Spanish podenco breeds (Andaluz, Canario, Ibicenco and Valenciano); the Cirneco dell'Etna of Sicily; and the Kelb tal-Fenek of Malta.

 It was definitively accepted by the Fédération Cynologique Internationale in 1987, and was recognised in Spanish legislation in 2001; it is also recognised by the La Real Sociedad Canina de España, the national kennel club of Spain.

+In 2026 it was among the sixteen Spanish breeds considered by the Real Sociedad Canina de España to be vulnerable.